Last updated on 10th January 2024

 Winning new sales

 Sales and marketing teams are using video to stand out from competitors and convert prospects.
-While email drip campaigns and digital ads are helpful tools to create customer touch points during the buyer’s journey, video is a more compelling, dynamic media that helps brands tell a better story – so much that 76 percent of marketers say video has helped them increase sales.
+While email drip campaigns and digital ads are helpful tools to create customer touch points during the buyer’s journey, video is a more compelling, dynamic media that helps brands tell a better story – so much that 81 percent of marketers say video has helped them directly increase sales.

 Key takeaway: The compelling nature of video gives it serious convincing-power.
 Add it to your marketing arsenal and watch those leads convert.